SavvyTechGal/simplify-ecom/Readme.md

 https://tableplus.com/blog/2018/09/getting-started-with-postgresql-on-mac.html
 Tableplus and DBngin

-## If want to query directly from databse:
+## If you want to query directly from database:
 cmd: psql -U postgres simplify_db

 where postgres = username and simplify_db = database_name